Funnykid7/dungeon-adventure-rpg/README.md

 ---

 ## Visit the website!
-   Visit the all new website for a simpler explanation for the game. https://funnykid7.github.io/dungeon-adventure-rpg/
+   Visit the all new website for more info https://funnykid7.github.io/dungeon-adventure-rpg/

 ---